netxms/netxms-doc/admin/concepts.rst

 The system has three-tier architecture: the information is collected by monitoring agents (either our own high-performance agents or SNMP agents) and delivered to monitoring server for processing and storage.
-Network administrator can access collected data using cross-platform Destkop Management Client, Web Management Client or Management application for Android.
+Network administrator can access collected data using cross-platform Desktop Management Client, Web Management Client or Management application for Android.
 Desktop and Web clients have almost the same functionality and the same user interface.